Some engineering slang words and expressions are downright hilarious, while other terms are essential for thriving in the profession.

-Prairie dog event: a loud event in an office with cubicles.
-As a result of the loudness, everyone pops their heads up to see what’s going on.
+Prairie dog event: A loud event in an office with cubicles causing everyone to pop their heads up.

-“Unquestionably, that was the best prairie dog event I’ve seen in all my years of working.”
+“I just witnessed the best prairie dog event in my years of working.”

-Pucker Factor: the measured level of fear and stress.
-So, if there’s a high chance of something going wrong the pucker factor will be high.
+Pucker Factor: The measured level of fear and stress.
+If there’s a high chance of something going wrong, the pucker factor will be high.

-“The pucker factor in the office was at an all-time high when we received the unfortunate news.”
+“The pucker factor in the office was high when we received bad news.”

-Relief tube: an old method for allowing pilots to urinate while flying.
-To illustrate, it’s a device with a funnel and tube attached to a pilot’s seat.
-The device flushes urine to the outside of the plane.
+Relief tube: An old method for pilots to urinate while flying, consisting of a funnel and tube attached to a pilot’s seat, flushing urine outside the plane.

-“Does this old plane come with a pilot relief tube?”
+“Does this old plane have a pilot relief tube?”

-Round file: tossing documents you don’t need in the garbage.
+Round file: Tossing unwanted documents in the garbage.